michalrus/interview/README.md

     `findOnePeer :: Int → IO (Maybe NodeId)` might turn out better.
 Perhaps `findPeers` should return a Stream and not a List?

+  * pinging in `KeepAlive` might use some exponential back-off strategy for both successful and failed ping exchanges,

+  * after some long time of unreachability, zombie nodes should be completely forgotten,

   * `Network.Transport.InMemory` contains the `breakConnection`
     function, which might be used in tests,